Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 • Circuit completion prayers — the guide leads the group in the traditional Ashtavinayak completion mantras;

-prasad distribution; group blessing moment
+prasad distribution: group blessing moment

-• Drive Ranjangaon to Morgaon (Moreshwar) — the traditional closing of the circuit; final darshan at the first
+• Drive Ranjangaon to Morgaon (Moreshwar)—the traditional closing of the circuit; final darshan at the first

 temple; completing the sacred loop; the guide explains the significance of this completion